AmmarMian/qanat/docsrc/tutorials/basics/gettingstarted.rst

 machine.

 .. note::
-   The code for this tutorial is available at: TODO
+   The code for this tutorial is available at: https://github.com/AmmarMian/qanat-tutorials/tree/main/basics/getting_started

 Setting up the Qanat project
 ----------------------------